Simon-Will/DependencyBasedSemantics/README.md

 Moreover, a key can be prepended with a path to another node like.
 An element of the path can either be the caret character (`^`) to ascend to the parent node or a dependency tag to descend along the specified tag to a child node.
-The path can split, if more than one children have the specified dependency tag.
+The path elements are separated by a dot (without whitespace!) and are not limited to a fixed number.
+The path can split, if more than one child has the specified dependency tag.
 From then on, all the resulting nodes are checked.
 The following rule checks if the dative object of its parent is a noun.

     ^.DA.tag element {NN,NE}